Car-free adventures nearHuntingdonCambridgeshire

 1. Visit Houghton Mill

 The National Trust’s Houghton Mill is a working water mill beside the River Great Ouse.
-There is the 18th century mill to explore, a network of walking and cycle tracks through the nearby meadows, a simple cafe and bags of stoneground wholemeal flour for sale.
-It feels completely rural, but is quite easy to get to by bus.
+There is the 18th century mill to explore, a network of walking and cycle tracks through the nearby meadows, a simple café and bags of stoneground wholemeal flour for sale.
+It feels completely rural, but is relatively easy to get to by bus.

-- Twice an hour Busway B stops outside Huntingdon railway station for the journey towards St Ives and – beyond – to Cambridge.
+- Frequent Busway B stops outside Huntingdon railway station for the journey towards St Ives and – beyond, on the guided busway – to Cambridge.

-- Get off opposite Hartford Marina.
-Cross and continue along the main road for 300m before turning R along a lane towards Houghton.
-It’s less than a mile through the village to Houghton Mill, perched beside river with a popular swimming place nearby.
+- Get off at Mere Way and follow the map below.
+It’s a mile through the village to Houghton Mill, perched beside river with a popular swimming place nearby.

-- If you want to get nearer to the mill, bus 45A leaves Huntingdon bus station (ten minutes signed walk from the railway) at 10.30am, 12 noon and 2pm.
-The mill often opens in the afternoon, but the cafe is open in the morning and the surrounding area is fabulous for flat, but scenic walks – perfect for a rural day out.
+- The mill often opens in the afternoon; the café is open all day and the surrounding area is fabulous for flat, but scenic walks – perfect for a rural day out.

 - Another way to walk to the mill is to take the busway to St Ives and walk back along Thicket Lane with views across the River Ouse to Hemingford Grey.